vault27/Foundation/paloalto.md

 ## IPv6 support

+- To enable IPv6 on firewall:
+    - Enable IPv6 on the interface
+    - Add IPv6 address
+    - Device > Setup > Session > Enable IPv6 firewalling
 - Neighbor Discovery (ND) is enhanced
 - The firewall by default runs NDP, which uses ICMPv6 packets to **discover and track the link-layer addresses** and status of neighbors on connected links
 - Provision the IPv6 hosts with the Recursive DNS Server (RDNSS) option and DNS Search List (DNSSL) option, per RFC 6106, IPv6 Router Advertisement Options for DNS Configuration